4d/docs/website/translated_docs/pt/API/IMAPTransporterClass.md

 *   *msgNumber*, an *integer* value indicating the sequence number of the message to retrieve or
 *   *msgID*, a *text* value indicating the unique ID of the message to retrieve.

 The optional *updateSeen* parameter allows you to specify if the message is marked as "seen" in the mailbox.
-You can pass:
+Pode passar:

 *   **True** - to mark the message as "seen" (indicating the message has been read)
 *   **False** - to leave the message's "seen" status untouched